jcontratto/Unit-4-Game/README.md

 # Unit-4-Game
-Crystal Game

-JavaScript Assignment
+jQuery Assignment

 Overview

-In this assignment, you'll create one of two possible computer games: Word Guess or Psychic.
-These apps will run in the browser, and feature dynamically updated HTML and CSS powered by your JavaScript code.
+In this assignment, you'll create another fun and interactive game for web browsers.
+This time, your app must dynamically update your HTML pages with the jQuery library.

 Submission on BCS